All Episodes

 Mahmoud Ahmad Dinijad is going to make his first official state visit to Saudi Arabia.

-Well, so why buckle to them?
+So why buckle to them?

 Everybody's afraid of them.

-So we're gonna buckle to them.
+So we're going to buckle to them.

 That's all I'm saying.